MPI-EVA-Archaeogenetics/ethics_statement/README.md

 * [~Chapter 5: Many disciplines study the human past, and interactions across disciplines are challenging because they have different intellectual histories, approaches/viewpoints, and terminology~](chapter_5.md)
 * [~Chapter 6: Data Sharing, Open Access and Computational Reproducibility~](chapter_6.md)

-Comments, critique and suggestions can be raised [here 🌎](https://github.com/nevrome/ethics_statement/issues).
+For comments, critique and suggestions please email [Selina Carlhoff]() and [Stephan Schiffels]().
+Members of the DAG Ethics group can also request access to our private github repository and post and discuss issues [there 🌎](https://github.com/nevrome/ethics_statement/issues).